poosomooso/Gaygents/reports/final_report.md

 ![Figure 3b: diversity](img/replication_diversity.png)

-**Figure 3:** The percentage of interracial marriages to the percentage of possible interracial links (where 1 means that number of interracial marriages matches the number of interracial marriages if we had just randomly picked pairs to marry) as the probability of interracial connections increase.
+**Figure 3:** The "diversity", or percentage of interracial marriages to the percentage of possible interracial links (where 1 means that number of interracial marriages matches the number of interracial marriages if we had just randomly picked pairs to marry) as the probability of interracial connections increase.
 Left is Ortega and Hergovich’s graph, the right is our graph.

 Similarly to Figure 2, our graph is similar in shape to Ortega and Hergovich’s, with some noise.
 We get the same result as Ortega and Hergovich, which is that as interracial connections increase, so do interracial links.

+Thus we can conclude that our replication of Ortega and Hergovich's experiment was successful in producing the same results, and that as interracial connections increase (as they do in the presence of online dating), the number of interracial marriages and the compatibility of those marriages is greater.

-## Extension
+## Adding bisexuality

 Rosenfeld and Thomas’s 2012 paper, “Searching for a mate: the rise of the internet as a social intermediary,” states that same-sex couples are more likely than heterosexual couples to find their partner through online dating[2].
 Ortega and Hergovich address this in their paper, but state that introducing same-sex couples would cause instability in the model.